A good keyword research tool will help your content figure as high as possible in the search results

 Once you have found the search term with the lowest number of competing sites and the highest number of searches, you can refine your search still further with the ‘Alphabet soup’ tool.

-This tool takes your chosen search term, adds a single letter and lists the new results containing the keyword you’ve chosen plus words beginning with each letter of the alphabet that have been used in recent searches.
+This tool takes your chosen search term, adds a single letter (the first letter of another word) and lists the new results containing the keyword you’ve chosen plus words beginning with each letter of the alphabet that have been used in recent searches.
 It lists them from a to z.
 See the image below:

 This is a great way to find those really long tail keywords and, again, you want the keywords with the lowest number of competing sites and the highest number of searches.